MedXProtocol/coordination-game/README.md

 ## TODO:

-Technically any user (verifier, admin, etc) could choose a random verifier for an applicant if they missed that step.
+DISCUSS: Technically any user (verifier, admin, etc) could choose a random verifier for an applicant if they missed that step.

 *Timeouts*